-Satisfactory Academic Standing
+Satisfactory Academic Standing and Continuous Enrollment

-In order to remain in good academic standing and progress in the curriculum, students must maintain a minimum cumulative GPA (CGPA) of 2.7 and earn at least a C in all didactic/laboratory coursework.
-Students in the Entry Into Practice BSRT program must also earn a Pass grade on all clinical courses.
+In order to remain in good academic standing and progress in the curriculum, students must maintain a minimum cumulative GPA (CGPA) of 3.0 and earn at least a C in all didactic/laboratory coursework.

-The respiratory therapy curriculum is designed to be delivered sequentially, where concepts and skills are introduced, expanded upon, and mastered across the program and where competencies are enhanced at different points across the curriculum.
+Students in the Entry Into Practice BSRT program must earn a Pass (P) grade on all clinical courses.
+The Entry Into Practice respiratory therapy curriculum is designed to be delivered sequentially, where concepts and skills are introduced, expanded upon, and mastered across the program and where competencies are enhanced at different points across the curriculum.
 Therefore, to be most effective at delivering the requisite competencies in accordance with accreditation standards, students must be continuously enrolled from the point of matriculation until graduation unless a leave of absence is approved.
 If a personal or medical leave of absence is required, the leave must be approved and must not exceed one calendar year.